karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 The first problem is:
 I can create the application roles but **there is NO way to assign users or groups to those roles**.
-I can go into the  _"Enterprise applications"_ blade in the Azure Active Directory Portal and  assign users and groups manually to the Reader and Write role but that's a bummer...
+I can go into the  _"Enterprise applications"_ blade in the Azure Active Directory Portal and  assign users and groups manually to the Reader and Writer role but that's a bummer...

 Poking around Github (https://github.com/terraform-providers/terraform-provider-azuread) I found that it's an already know issue  ( https://github.com/terraform-providers/terraform-provider-azuread/issues/230) and the issue is because the provider is using the old AAD api...